mcglasp/ms3/README.md

 ### Acknowledgments

 I would like to thank my mentor Antonio Rodriguez for his time and patience in guiding me through this project.

-I would also like to thank Sam Inglis and the rest of the staff at Sound On Sound magazine for their help in shaping the core features included in this project.

 The Stackexchange and Stackoverflow community remain an essential resource and I have learnt much from them during the course of completing this milestone project.